tamu-edu-students/HyperGAN/README.md

 # HyperGAN
-tools and development for creating a GAN to improve hyperspectral imaging performance
+Tools and development for creating an unsupervised GAN for hyperspectral imaging shadow compensation to increase performance for Autonomous Vehicles.
+Work conducted as a part of the Connected Autonomous Safe Technologies (CAST) Group.

 cd into the Docker folder and issue this command to build a docker image: